datadavev/cookiecutter-python/docs/guide.md

 The first point is treated in detail in the following articles:

-- [Should You Use Upper Bound Version Constraints?][schreiner constraints] and [Poetry Versions][schreiner poetry] by Henry Schreiner
+- [Should You Use Upper Bound Version Constraints?][schreiner constraints] by Henry Schreiner
 - [Semantic Versioning Will Not Save You][schlawack semantic] by Hynek Schlawack
 - [Version numbers: how to use them?][gabor version] by Bernát Gábor
 - [Why I don't like SemVer anymore][cannon semver] by Brett Cannon

-The second point is ultimately due to the fact that every updated version constraint changes a hashsum in the `poetry.lock` file.
+The second point is ultimately due to the fact that every updated version constraint changes a hashsum in the lock file.
 This means that PRs updating version constraints will _always_ conflict with each other.

 :::{note}